Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

 where, ${\bf{\Theta}}_{\text{PAN}}$ is the learnable parameter of the PANet network.
-The high-level abstract features ${\bf{F}}_{{\text{MO}}_n}$ of moving objects can be directly used for classification and localization of moving objects.
+The high-level abstract features ${\bf{F}}_{{\text{FBO}}_n}$ of flying bird objects can be directly used for classification and localization of flying bird objects.

-When the distance between the moving object and the surveillance camera is different, the size of the moving object is also different, so the moving object to be detected has a multi-scale property.
-According to the multi-scale property of the moving object, this paper uses the MultiScale Detection Head (MS-D Head) to detect the suspicious moving object.
+When the distance between the flying bird object and the surveillance camera is different, the size of the flying bird object is also different, so the flying bird object to be detected has a multi-scale property.
+According to the multi-scale property of the flying bird object, this paper uses the MultiScale Detection Head (MS-D Head) to detect the suspicious flying bird object.

 The objects in the middle frame of $n$ consecutive frames have symmetric contextual information, which can get more accurate results in prediction.
-Therefore, this paper predicts the suspicious object in the middle frame of $n$ consecutive frames as the detection result of the Coarse-detection stage.
-Specifically, the high-level abstract feature ${\bf{F}}_{{\text{MO}}_n}$ of the moving object is input into the MS-D Head to obtain the output of the model,
+Therefore, this paper predicts the suspicious flying bird object in the middle frame of $n$ consecutive frames as the detection result of the Coarse-detection stage.
+Specifically, the high-level abstract feature ${\bf{F}}_{{\text{FBO}}_n}$ of the flying bird object is input into the MS-D Head to obtain the output of the model,

 where, ${\bf{\Theta}}_{\text{MS-D}}$ is the learnable parameter of the MS-D Head.
-Then post-processing operations such as Boxes Decoding and non-maximum suppression were performed on the output of the model to obtain the location of the suspicious object in the middle frame of $n$ consecutive frames,
+Then post-processing operations such as Boxes Decoding and non-maximum suppression were performed on the output of the model to obtain the location of the suspicious flying bird object in the middle frame of $n$ consecutive frames,